Innovation. Challenge. Community.

 What are your goals as a student and maker of literature, as an artist contributing to the conversation about the urgent matters of our time?
 What is the work you want to do, the work that is specific to your experience, talent, and imagination?

-Our MFA has other features that have made The Rainier Writing Workshop the Northwest’s premier low-residency MFA in creative writing.
+Our MFA has other features that have made The Rainier Writing Workshop the Pacific Northwest’s premier low-residency MFA in creative writing.
 We offer a unique “Outside Experience” component that allows each participant to design an independent project that will enhance his or her skills and advance specific writing goals.
 A participant’s final thesis can contain work in multiple genres.
 Our yearly residencies are held on the PLU campus in magnificent summer weather, in the shadow of Mount Rainier, with easy access to Seattle’s urban culture.
 We are highly selective, and our alumni have generated a substantial record of success in publication, teaching, and other literary achievements.

 The Rainier Writing Workshop is a community of talented, mature, and independent writers, working in an atmosphere in which each writer’s work deepens and flourishes.